Fantom-Factory/afPillow/readme.md

 `Pillow` supports the routing of welcome pages, also known as directory pages, through the [WelcomePageStrategy](http://repo.status302.com/doc/afPillow/WelcomePageStrategy.html).

-When switched on, whenever a request is made for a directory URI (one that ends with a /slash/) then `Pillow` will render the directory's [welcome page](http://repo.status302.com/doc/afPillow/PillowConfigIds#welcomePageName.html), which defaults to a page named `Index`.
+When switched on, whenever a request is made for a directory URL (one that ends with a /slash/) then `Pillow` will render the directory's [welcome page](http://repo.status302.com/doc/afPillow/PillowConfigIds#welcomePageName.html), which defaults to a page named `Index`.
 Examples:

     `/`        --> Index.fan
     `/admin/`  --> AdminIndex.fan